eonist/Research/other/jekyll/blog/jekyll-looping-posts.md

 # Looping posts:

 - Syntax for `_layouts/home.html`:
-- Use this to make a grid of blog posts etc
+- Use this to make a list or grid of blog posts etc

 ```
 {% for post in site.posts %} <!––looping through posts––>